servo/saltfs/docs/salt.md

 which acts as an override directory.
 See the `salt/files/master/ADMIN_README` in this repo for more information.

-:warning: Make sure to clean out the directly when you are done using it!
+:warning: Make sure to clean out the directory when you are done using it!

 You can also run Salt locally on a minion.